ibeach/ibeach.github.io/_pages/fractals.md

 	</tr>
 </table>

-Here are some animations of the effect of purturbing $z \mapsto z^3-1$, where $k$ varies in time from -1 to 1.
+Here are some animations of the effect of perturbing $z \mapsto z^3-1$, where $k$ varies in time from -1 to 1.
 <table>
 	<tr>
 		<th>$z \mapsto z^3+k$</th>